saladNights/saladnights/README.md

 If you're interested in discussing a frontend project or just connecting with me, feel free to reach out!

-* 🌍  I'm based in Cyprus
+* 🌍  I'm based in Georgia
 * ✉️  You can contact me at [tarasov.a.dev@gmail.com](mailto:tarasov.a.dev@gmail.com)

 ### Skills